-In addition, this course is based on the federal standards for providing Culturally and Linguistically Appropriate Services as issued by the U.S. Department of Health and Human Services Office of Minority Health, as well as national standards of practice for healthcare interpreting as issued by the National Council on Interpreting in Health Care.
+In addition, this medical interpreter training program is based on the federal standards for providing Culturally and Linguistically Appropriate Services as issued by the U.S. Department of Health and Human Services Office of Minority Health, as well as national standards of practice for healthcare interpreting as issued by the National Council on Interpreting in Health Care.
 The training focuses on:

 - Interpreting techniques